 Youtube is a common social media platform for content distribution.
 Creating top-notch video content for your brand’s YouTube account is what will fuel brand growth.

-YouTube is more than a social media platform where you can build your brand’s content strategy.
 YouTube has become a search engine.
 Not like Google, but still.
 It is a pretty huge deal.

-An in-depth explanation of YouTube metrics
+An in-depth analysis of YouTube metrics

 - Traffic sources